samyarsadat/crypto_printer_v2/README.md

 # Crypto Printer V2
 Get a paper hard copy of the price for some crypto currencies at the push of a button.

+## About :
+Get a paper copy of the price for 4 crypto currencies :
+**NOTE : The currency for the returned price is settable.
+For more info, please check the bottom of this document.**
+1. Bitcoin
+2. Ethereum
+3. Binance coin
+4. Cardano

 ## Components :

 1. Raspberry Pi 4B 4GB RAM (Tested on a pi4, but it should also work with a pi3 or pi2)